u200ab/ZK_Kang/0.01 Routines (habit tracking)/Urgency Trapping.md

 2. School presentations / projects
 Tasks that aren't urgent but important:
 1. Being attentive in class
-2. Maintaining a Healthy work-life balance
-3. Financial Management and Budgeting
+2. Financial Management and Budgeting
-4. Health and Wellness Practices
+3. Health and Wellness Practices
-5. Learning how to learn
+4. Learning how to learn
-6. Personal Development + Skills Building
-7. Communicate properly using languages
+5. Communicate properly using languages